vkhvostov/borsh/README.md

 Type commands as you would in a typical Unix shell.
 Use built-in commands or execute binaries available in your system’s `PATH`.

+## 🚧 Missing Features and Known Bugs

+As with any software, this project is not perfect and has some limitations.

+**Known missing features:**

+- Handling of directories with spaces in the name, e.g., `cd Program Files`
+- Pattern matching / wildcards (globbing)
+- Error messages for multiple piped commands may differ from those in Unix bash
+- Support for flags/options for built-in functions
+- And probably much more

 ## 🤝 Contributing

 It is just an educational project.
 Feel free to open an issue or pull request, but I can not promise to address it.